 In the second method, the cherry eyes are pulled back to their original position and are stitched to remain intact there.
 However, some cases have shown that the problem recurs again.
 The cost in this method ranges between USD 400 to USD 500.

 There are definitely some pros and cons associated with all these procedures.
-Your pet’s eyesight should be the most important issue for you, so before going for any surgeries, remember to give your best to treat the eye problem by some non-surgical methods.
+Your pet’s eyesight should be the most important issue for you, so before going for any surgeries, discuss with your vet all of your options.
 Some of the methods like complete removal are risky and very few veterinarians adopt it nowadays.
 Whatever method you choose, the safety of your pet must be the first priority.

 After the procedure, the vet may recommend some antibiotic eye drops or medications.
 Also, an Elizabethan collar must be put around your dogs neck to prevent him/her from touching the operated eye with the paw, as this can disturb the stitches.
 Also, you should keep a look-out for symptoms of dry eyes, any kind of discharge from the eye, or for a recurrence of this condition.
 Although the chances are very low, there is still a possibility of the cherry eye coming back.